 For example, compliance with laws and regulations applicable to our international operations increases our cost of doing business in foreign jurisdictions.
 We may be unable to keep current with changes in government requirements as they change from time to time.
 Failure to comply with these regulations could have adverse effects on our business.
 In addition, in many foreign countries it is common for others to engage in business practices that are prohibited by our internal policies and procedures or U.S. laws and regulations applicable to us.
-We have not historically had formal policies with respect to these laws and regulations, and have only recently begun to implement compliance procedures designed to prevent violations of these laws and regulations.
+As we grow, we continue to implement compliance procedures designed to prevent violations of these laws and regulations.
 There can be no assurance that all of our employees, contractors, indirect sales channel partners and agents will comply with the formal policies we will implement, or applicable laws and regulations.
 Violations of laws or key control policies by our employees, contractors, channel partners or agents could result in delays in revenue recognition, financial reporting misstatements, fines, penalties, or the prohibition of the importation or exportation of our software and services and could have a material adverse effect on our business and results of operations.